Watertown man charged with attempted armed robbery of Pamelia 7-Eleven

-WATERTOWN — State police have arrested a Watertown man in connection with an attempted armed robbery that occurred on Oct.
+WATERTOWN — State police have arrested a Watertown man in connection with an attempted armed robbery Oct.
 19 at the 7-Eleven convenience store at 23100 Route 12 in the town of Pamelia.

 Taylor O. Clough, 29, was charged with first-degree attempted robbery, a felony.
 Police say Mr. Clough displayed a knife and demanded money before fleeing on foot.